barryclark/jekyll-now/_posts/2018-01-08-We_Got_Breached_Again.md

 ![_config.yml]({{ site.baseurl }}/images/we_got_breached_again/log_entry.png)

+Anything between "/*" and "*/" is padding used to make the query harder to read, and the number of bytes returned to be different.
+The same with the random numbers, both in the false branch of the if statement and the last number.
+This makes it harder to see that the bytes returned can be used to figure out if the if statement returned true or false.

 ![_config.yml]({{ site.baseurl }}/images/we_got_breached_again/query_break_out.png)

 If SLEEP(2) executes, then the query is admin’ AND 0 AND ‘16173 = false